benber86/curve_treasury_proposal/README.md

 The DAO currently generates $40m in revenue and 10% of that would start to cover operational expenses.
 This strategy yields steady stablecoin revenue that would grow with the protocol's revenue.
 The cut would lower veCRV APR by an equivalent 10% which at current value is a small 40bps decrease.

 There is currently USD $438 million in the [veCRV contract](https://etherscan.io/address/0x5f3b5DfEb7B28CDbD7FAba78963EE202a494e2A2#code), and the last weekly fee distribution was $333,121.
 Discounting lock times, this gives an APR of 3.95% ($333,121 / $438,000,000 * 52).
 With a 10% lower fee distribution, the APR would have been 3.55% instead.
-As a significant of the yield for CRV now comes from bribes and additional token emissions or incentives from liquid staking protocols, this should not decrease CRV's attractiveness as a yield generating asset.
+As a significant portion of the yield for CRV now comes from bribes and additional token emissions or incentives from liquid staking protocols, this should not decrease CRV's attractiveness as a yield generating asset.

 ### Deployment